leeman-woodside/ai-quiz/README.md

     REQUEST_TIMEOUT_SECONDS=30
     EOF
     ```
-  - Or run in mock mode (no key required):
+  - Or run in mock mode (No Key needed but very lame quizes.
+This was used to test frontend in dev):
     ```bash
     cat > .env <<'EOF'
     PROVIDER=groq